infinum/rails-enumerations-discussion/4-cross-enum-mapping.md

 - Works with any enum approach (Rails enum or enumerations gem)

 ### Recommendation:
-always use Option 1 (Mapper class) for cross-enum transformations.
+Use Option 1 (Mapper class) for cross-enum transformations.
-This pattern is so common in Rails that many teams have a mappers/ directory just for these classes.